 4. TunnelBear – User-friendly Free VPN

-TunnelBear is the most user-friendly free VPN offering easy-to-use apps that are best for beginners.
+TunnelBear is one of the most user-friendly free VPN services that offer easy-to-use apps that are best for beginners.
 It features a cute, animated bear that guides you through the app, making the interface very pleasing.

 The free version of TunnelBear only allows 500 MB per month of data which is very little for streaming and other data-intensive tasks.
 If you tweet about TunnelBear or refer them to a friend, you can receive 1 GB additional bandwidth for free.